Peter Harris profile

 l'Economie et des Finances.

-Defending the trust concept as such under the Hague Convention
+Advancing the trust concept as such under the Hague Convention

 and article 792-0 Bis Code Général des Impôts, in particular as to